rMiccolis/HyperKube/doc/usage.md

 ## Mandatory OS OPerations before executing './infrastructure/start.sh' (follow these steps in the example paragraph)

-- **Choose a linux distro which makes use of systemd as init service**
+- **🐧 Choose a linux distro which makes use of systemd as init service**
-- **Set static MAC address and assign a fixed ip address to it from the router** (EX: MAC address: 00 15 5D 38 01 30 and assign it to ip address 192.168.1.200.
+- **💻 Set static MAC address and assign a fixed ip address to it from the router** (EX: MAC address: 00 15 5D 38 01 30 and assign it to ip address 192.168.1.200.
 MAC address list =>  00 15 5D 38 01 30,  00 15 5D 38 01 31,  00 15 5D 38 01 32...)
-- **If you don't have a static public IP, you need to setup NO-IP DDNS service in order to make wireguard work.**
+- **🌐 If you don't have a static public IP, you need to setup NO-IP DDNS service in order to make wireguard work.**
-- **Install an ssh server** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
+- **🔑 Install an ssh server** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
-- **Add all cluster partecipating hosts to the hosts file**
+- **🤝 Add all cluster partecipating hosts to the hosts file**
-- **Copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
+- **🔒 Copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
-- **Enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
+- **🛡️ Enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]** (Skip this step if launching infrastructure from "generate_hyperv_vms.ps1")
 - Open 51820 port (the Wireguard VPN port) on the modem/router to let application and mongodb database to be reachable (if VPN is selected).
 - Open 27017 port (the default MongoDB port) on the modem/router to let application and mongodb database to be reachable.
 - Open 443 port on the modem/router to let application be reachable with SSL encryption and have a secure connection over HTTPS.
 - Open 80 port on the modem/router to let script automatically obtain a Let's Encrypy SSL certificate to be used for HTTPS connection (it can be turned off after script ends).
-- Create a [docker access token](https://docs.docker.com/docker-hub/access-tokens/) (to be provided into main_config.yaml)
+- 🔑 Create a [docker access token](https://docs.docker.com/docker-hub/access-tokens/) (to be provided into main_config.yaml)

 ## Launch script for auto creating VM on hyper-v (windows) and setup and boot all the application